Happy (almost) Halloween from Robot Frankenstein.

 I got the idea to make Robot Frankenstein after I found the aluminum bucket, which, flipped upside down, looked to me like a blocky head with the spout being the nose.
-Then I found the canister lid that was the same diameter as the bucket, and I realized that if I stacked it under the flipped-over bucket, it would create a jaw/mouth for my blocky-headed Frankenstein.
+Then I found the canister lid that was the same diameter as the bucket, and I realized that if I stacked it under the bucket, it would create a jaw/mouth for the blocky head.

 To attach the bucket head to the canister lid jaw, I drilled two holes through each …

 … and bolted a hinge through the holes.

 The hinge kept the two pieces connected while also allowing me access to the inside of Frank’s head during the rest of the building process.